 This fresh, colorful salad really has it all.
-Lots of satisfying crunch.
+Satisfying crunch.
 A dressing that’s both tangy and creamy.
-A hint of spiciness.
-A bit of sweetness, too (but without any added sugar).
+A hint of spiciness, and a pinch of sweetness, too (but without any added sugar).

-It’s packed with nutrient- and fiber-packed veggies that are good for your bones too!
-For instance, red bell pepper (which is actually a fruit… I often forget that!) is a very high source of vitamin C. Red cabbage also has lots of calcium, potassium and vitamins C and K. And pumpkin seeds provide protein, magnesium and fiber.
+Plus, it’s packed with nutrient- and fiber-rich veggies that are good for your bones too!
+For instance, red bell pepper (which is actually a fruit… I often forget that!) is a very high source of vitamin C. Red cabbage also has lots of calcium, potassium, and vitamins C and K. And pumpkin seeds provide protein, magnesium, and fiber.

 |Prep Time||10 minutes|

 - 1 red bell pepper thinly sliced

 - 1.5 tbsp fresh basil